When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Sleep Trial

 The Hybrid Latex Mattress includes a 120-night sleep trial.
-Since it takes time to adjust to a new mattress, the company asks customers to wait 30 days before initiating a return.
-Customers returning mattresses before the break-in period are subject to a $99 return fee.
-Latex for Less issues full refunds and covers return shipping fees for mattresses returned after the break-in period.
+Since it takes time to adjust to a new mattress, the company requires you to wait 30 days before initiating a return.
+If you return the mattress during this break-in period, there is a $99 return fee.

 Warranty

-The warranty covers material and manufacturing defects, including body impressions greater than 1.5 inches.
-Latex for Less repairs or replaces defective mattresses at no cost to the customer, excluding shipping and inspection fees.
+The warranty covers various defects, including body impressions greater than 1.5 inches.
+Latex for Less will repair or replace a defective mattress at no cost except for shipping and inspection fees.

 Learn more about our Editorial Team